 If you are now feeling excitement or inspiration, then awesome, that’s what I was aiming for.
 Now, stop waiting, start planning!

-For the record, I want to make it clear that I’m not living off a trust fund – I travel slowly and low budget, on my own savings.
-If you want to know more about how I’ve been travelling for so long, I’ll be writing more about this in the coming weeks – how I saved my start up fund, how to find work and get free accommodation, save money on the road, and how to stay sane during what can be at times an exhausting, lonely or overwhelming experience!
+For the record, I’m not living off a trust fund – I travel slowly and low budget, on my own savings.
+If you want to know more about how I’ve been travelling for so long check out My Ultimate Guide To Budget Long-Term Travel.
+I’ll be writing more about travel soon – including how to stay sane during what can be at times an exhausting, lonely or overwhelming experience.

 I’m off for a swim in the sea, have a great day!